Sinead Farrington

 Sinéad Farrington FRSE is a British particle physicist who works on the ATLAS experiment at the Large Hadron Collider.

 Farrington is interested in B physics, Higgs physics, tau physics, and long-lived particles.
 She is a Professor of Physics at the University of Edinburgh.
 In December 2020 Farrington was named the physical sciences and engineering laureate for the Blavatnik Awards for Young Scientists in the United Kingdom 2021.

+From July 2024 Farrington will be Director of the Particle Physics Department at the Rutherford Appleton Laboratory.

 Early life and education

 Farrington was born in Torphins, Aberdeenshire, Scotland, to John Farrington, a Professor of Geography at the University of Aberdeen, and Bernadette, a primary school teacher.
 She has one younger brother Conor.
 She attended St Margaret's School for Girls in Aberdeen before studying physics at the University of Edinburgh.
 She remained in Scotland for her doctoral research, moving to the University of Glasgow.
 Her research was on a measurement of the lifetime of the strange B meson as part of the Collider Detector at Fermilab (CDF) collaboration.